Retirement Handbook |

 - Effective today, the Maryland Natural Resources Police will temporarily pause our police candidate hiring process.
 Candidates that previously applied will receive an email detailing their next steps.
 All other interested candidates should check for further updates on our social media page, careers page, or newsletter.

 The Fitness & Written test date consists of three parts.

 - Applicants will be asked to complete an NRP 571 Initial Personal Information Sheet.
 The information disclosed in this sheet will be utilized to begin an applicant’s background investigation.
 Applicants must answer the questions in this form honestly.
 Failure to honestly answer the questions on this form will result in the disqualification of the applicant.

 - To participate in the physical fitness test, applicants must have the following forms completed before the test date.

 - NRP 584 - Liability Waiver, signed by the applicant

-- Copies of these forms can be found in the candidate information section.
-Ensure that you bring the completed forms with you to the test.
+- A copy of the NRP 584 form can be found in the candidate information section.
+Ensure that you bring the completed form with you to the test.
 Failure to do so may result in you being denied entry into the testing facility.

-- Applicants can study for this exam using the POST study guide in the candidate information section.
+- Applicants can study for this exam using the POST study guide in the resources section.

 - Applicants can also utilize alternate study guides if they so choose.
 Examples of alternate study guides include but are not limited to: Barron’s, Kaplan, etc…